reactjs/react.dev/content/docs/faq-state.md

   // If you read `this.state.count` now, it would still be 0.
   // But when React re-renders the component, it will be 3.

-  // If you need to know the pending state now, keep it in a local variable.
 }
 ```